-Some congregants prepare for Shabbat by gathering an hour before services for a Jewish meditation session, held about once a month.
+Some congregants prepare for Shabbat by gathering an hour before services for a Jewish meditation session or yoga program, each held about once a month.

 Directly after services the entire congregation and all guests and visitors are welcomed to a communal Kiddush, featuring a light dairy lunch, coffee and sweets and ample time to meet new friends and old.

 Several times a year, the BAS program committee arranges acharei Kiddush talks by congregants or guests on a topic of interest.
 Family Havdallahs are also scheduled a few times a year, featuring a light supper, singing, and bible stories for all ages, and concluding at dark with Havdallah, the brief and enchanting ceremony ushering out the Sabbath.